NAPOLEON039/Personal-Blog-Website/src/pages/markdown-posts/react-useeffect-cleanup.md

 This article does not tell you the benefits and drawbacks of the `useEffect()` hook nor is it going to persuade you to use React Hooks.
 The fact that you clicked to read this means you already use Hooks, but want to make sure you're cleaning up resources and canceling all requests and event subscriptions properly.

-If you're still undecided whether to use Hooks read [this article](https://overreacted.io/a-complete-guide-to-useeffect/).
+If you're still undecided whether to use Hooks, read [this article](https://overreacted.io/a-complete-guide-to-useeffect/).
 To learn about cleaning up with the `useEffect()` hook, continue reading.

 ## What makes useEffect different?
 In a class-based component, there are three lifecycle methods that are invoked when a component mounts, unmounts and is updated.
-They are `componentDidMount()`, `componentWillUnmount()` and `componentDidUpdate()` respectively.
+They are - `componentDidMount()`, `componentWillUnmount()` and `componentDidUpdate()` respectively.

 A functional component that uses Hooks has `useEffect()` handling the work of these 3 lifecycle methods.
 Although this gathers things in one place, it also raises the complexity of this Hook.
 If you do not know what you're doing, it is easy to end up with a component that keeps updating endlessly.